Browsing Tag

 Bluey Magic Shots from Disney PhotoPass

-Disney PhotoPass photographers will be stationed at two locations to offer Bluey-themed Magic Shots: at the entrance to Disney’s Animal Kingdom and along the Discovery River pathway between Africa and Asia.
+Disney PhotoPass photographers are stationed at two locations to offer Bluey-themed Magic Shots: at the entrance to Disney’s Animal Kingdom and along the Discovery River pathway between Africa and Asia.
 Three different Magic Shots are available:

 • Janet and Rita, the beloved granny alter-egos that Bluey and Bingo play in the show, shuffling into your photo